 We have developed and validated a test in our microbiology laboratories taking this exact approach.
 It can test the

-effectiveness of sanitisers in solution and on surfaces.
+effectiveness of cleaning regimes.
 This means it can be used by companies who want to compare the efficacy of different

 the real environment (for example, on a factory or retail surface) and even on hands.